wmde/Serialization/README.md

 ### Library structure

-This component contains two sub parts, one containing serialization related code, the other holding deserializaion specific code.
+This component contains two sub parts, one containing serialization related code, the other holding deserialization specific code.
 The former is located in the Serializers namespace, while the later resides in the Deserializers one.
 Both namespaces are PSR-0 mapped onto the src directory.